 all he gave and did for square dancing.

 Central Puget Sound Council abounds in many good people like the above clubs and council members.
 Clubs have square dancing, round dancing, contra, clogging and some line dancing.
-Puget Sound Teachers & Callers and Northwest Round Dance Teachers Association are always ready to help.
+Club callers and Northwest Round Dance Teachers Association are always ready to help.

 History compiled by Ruth Kramer- May 1992; and updated January 2010 and September 2014